margokersey/margokersey.github.io/pages/home.md

 description: "Hi, I'm Margo!
 I'm a research data analyst at the UCSF Dyslexia Center in San Francisco, CA."
 image: "/assets/images/gen/content/MargoKersey.jpg"
 ---

+I studied applied mathematics and cognitive science at UCLA.
+Here, I worked with Dr. Hongjing Lu and Dr. Gennady Erlikhman at the Computational Vision and Learning Lab.
+I also interned at Forschungszentrum Julich Institute of Neuroscience and Medicine through the DAAD RISE program.

+I currently work at the UCSF Dyslexia Center (University of California, San Francisco) where I work with multimodal neuroimaging data.